 According to RPM, they expect their contributions to the trust fund to be tax-deductible.

 Asbestos-containing products, such as the ones both Bondex and Specialty Products have been associated with, have been linked to a series of health complications.
-In fact, there have been an abundance of asbestos-related lawsuits in the past decade alone, with many companies being mandated to set aside billions in trust funds for future victims of mesothelioma and other asbestos-related diseases.
+There has been an abundance of asbestos-related lawsuits in the past decade alone, with many companies being mandated to set aside billions in trust funds for future victims of mesothelioma and other asbestos-related diseases.

 We also invite you to fill out our form for a free Mesothelioma and Asbestos Guide.
 Our comprehensive guide is filled with invaluable information for anyone who has been affected by asbestos exposure.